hwl20/Projects/Personal_Projects/Used Car Prediction/README.md

 This file contains the project on predicting Used Car Prices, based off a dataset of car prices in India from Kaggle.

 Navigate this page:
- - Raw python code: Used Car Final Version.py
+ - Full python code: Used Car Final Version.py
  - Coded on Google Colab: UsedCarGoogleColab.ipynb